 6. Vera Wang Take a Risk

 Changing your career at a peak can be a risky move.
-Putting aside her skating career, Vera take a risk started working for Vogue magazine.
+Putting aside her skating career and her favourite inline skates (you can also buy them from WowSkates), Vera take a risk started working for Vogue magazine.
 Within a year, she was promoted to senior fashion editor.
 After fifteen years of severing in vogue magazine, she left and started working for Ralph Lauren as a design director.
 While working there and observing the market, it dawned on her that dresses were catered for slim figures only.
 This frustrated her for the market didn’t acknowledge the other body types.
 And that’s where an idea struck her.
 By 1990, she established her own business of bridal boutique in upscale Carlyle Hotel on Madison Avenue in New York City.
 She started honing her fashion skills and finally, she introduced her signature series of sophisticated bridal wear.
 She has designed several dresses for celebrities including Chelsea Clinton, Victoria Beckham, and Kim Kardashian.
 Vera Wang’s story motivates us to take a risk because you never know what surprises might life have for you.

 7. Drew Houston Take a Risk